 Deysine believes there is still time to backpedal on the withdrawal as "Europeans have managed to convince Iranians not to do anything too damaging".

 The situation has changed, however, between the time the deal was struck and today, Anne Kraatz, a senior fellow from Open Diplomacy, told Euronews.

-As Biden has shown some willingness to revive dialogue with Iranian authorities, claiming the deal "was working", Kraatz said she could not be certain Democrats would reach a consensus on the Iranian deal and ways to handle it — unlike the Paris agreement that they have long and unanimously been supporting.
+Biden has said as part of the recently-announced executive orders that he wants to revive dialogue with Iranian authorities, and previously claimed the deal "was working".
+But Kraatz said she could not be certain Democrats would reach a consensus on the Iranian deal and ways to handle it — unlike the Paris agreement that they have long and unanimously been supporting.